-Welcome to OCR’s online civil rights training program for recipients of Federal financial assistance either awarded directly from OJP, the Office on Violence Against Women (OVW), and the Office of Community Oriented Policing Services (COPS) or awarded through another recipient.
+Welcome to OCR’s online civil rights training program for recipients of Federal financial assistance either awarded directly from OJP, the Office on Violence Against Women (OVW), and the Office of Community Oriented Policing Services (COPS Office) or awarded through another recipient.

 The six training programs are: